Where Can US Residents Volunteer Abroad Right Now?

 Quarantine-free travel destinations

-If you live in the United States and have been fully vaccinated or have recovered from Covid-19 in the last 3 months, you can join any of these IVHQ volunteer programs without the need to quarantine on arrival or when you return home.
-All of these programs are open, have volunteers starting every week, and are fully hosted with accommodation and meals included.
+If you live in the US and have been fully vaccinated or have recovered from Covid-19 in the last 3 months, you can join any of these IVHQ volunteer programs without the need to quarantine on arrival or when you return home.
+All these programs are open (or will be reopening in the next 2 months), have volunteers starting every week, and are fully hosted with accommodation and meals included.
 Volunteer for just 1 week or up to 24 weeks.

 What are your options if you are not yet fully vaccinated?